isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

    }

-If arguments are provided, it is expected that they contain the "subnets" parameter, which is a list of subnet identifiers for which the leases should be returned.
-For example, in order to retrieve all IPv6 leases belonging to the subnets with identifiers 1, 2, 3, and 4:
+If arguments are provided, it is expected that they contain the ``"subnets"`` parameter, which is a list of subnet identifiers for which leases should be returned.
+For example, to retrieve all IPv6 leases belonging to the subnets with identifiers 1, 2, 3, and 4:

 ::